kubeflow/website/content/en/docs/components/katib/experiment.md

   experiment with a status of `Failed`.

 - **trialTemplate**: The template that defines the trial.
-  You must package your ML training code into a Docker image, as described [above](#docker-image).
+  You need to package your ML training code into a Docker image, as described [above](#docker-image).
 You must configure the model's hyperparameters either as command-line arguments or as environment variables, so that Katib can automatically set the values in each trial.